Psammophis

 Psammophis is a genus of snakes in the family Psammophiidae.
 The genus comprises 33 species, which are found in Africa and Asia.
 Psammophis are diurnal and prey on lizards and rodents which they actively hunt.
 All species in the genus are venomous, and the venom is considered mild and not dangerous to humans.

 Etymology

-The generic name Psammophis was coined by the Austrian herpetologist Leopold Fitzinger in 1826, a compound of the Hellenistic Greek ψαμμο, "sand" + Classical Greek ὄϕις, "snake", thus sand-snake.
+The generic name Psammophis was coined by the Austrian herpetologist Leopold Fitzinger in 1826, a compound of the Hellenistic Greek ψαμμο, "sand" + Classical Greek ὄΦις, "snake", thus sand-snake.

 Description

 In the genus Psammophis the maxillary teeth are 10 to 13 in number, with one or two in the middle much enlarged and fang-like, preceded and followed by an interspace; the two posterior teeth are grooved.
 The anterior mandibular teeth are long, and the posterior teeth are small.
 The head is elongated and distinct from the neck, with an angular canthus rostralis.
 The eye is rather large, with a round pupil.
 The body is elongated and cylindrical with smooth dorsal scales in 15 or 17 rows at midbody, with apical pits.
 The ventral scales are rounded or obtusely angulate laterally, and the tail is long with the subcaudals in two rows.